Helena Police Department Employment

 Interview & Hiring Process

-Interviews are a two part process.
-Once you have passed all of the above, applications will be reviewed and a panel will be assembled for oral interviews.
+Interviews are a two-part process.
+Once you have passed all of the above testing, an interview will be scheduled.
+Applications will be reviewed and a panel will be assembled for oral interviews.
 Depending on where you rank for oral interviews you may be asked to come back for a final interview.

-Once a final interview has been completed a hiring list is compiled and background investigations will be initiated.
-If candidates are successful in passing the background investigation, a Conditional Offer of Employment will be made, provided there are openings.
+Once a final interview has been completed and a hiring list is compiled, a background investigation will be initiated.
+If candidates are successful in passing the background investigation, a Conditional Offer of Employment could be made, provided there are openings.

 Upon acceptance of an officer position the candidate must perform and pass a medical physical, drug test, and psychological exam.

 Newly-hired officers must complete a 12-month probationary period.